mozilla/readability/README.md

 var article = new Readability(documentClone).parse();
 ```

+## What's Readability-readerable?

+It's a quick-and-dirty way of figuring out if it's plausible that the contents of a given
+document are suitable for processing with Readability.
+It is likely to produce both false
+positives and false negatives.
+The reason it exists is to avoid bogging down a time-sensitive
+process (like loading and showing the user a webpage) with the complex logic in the core of
+Readability.
+Improvements to its logic (while not deteriorating its performance) are very
+welcome.

 ## Tests

 Please run [eslint](http://eslint.org/) as a first check that your changes adhere to our style guidelines.